 Introduction to Health Reimbursement Arrangements

-A Health Reimbursement Arrangement, or HRA, is an IRS approved, employer-funded, tax advantaged employer health benefit plan that reimburses employees for out of pocket medical expenses and individual health insurance premiums.
-A health reimbursement arrangement is not health insurance.
-A health reimbursement arrangement allows the employer to make contributions to an employee's account and provide reimbursement for eligible expenses.
-A health reimbursement arrangement is an excellent way to supplement health insurance benefits and allow employees to pay for a wide range of medical expenses not covered by insurance.
-It is often referred to (incorrectly) as a health reimbursement account.
+A Health Reimbursement Arrangement (HRA), commonly referred to as a health reimbursement account, is an IRS-approved, employer-funded, tax-advantaged employer health benefit plan that reimburses employees for out-of-pocket medical expenses and individual health insurance premiums.
+An HRA is not health insurance.
+A Health Reimbursement Arrangement allows the employer to make contributions to an employee's account and provide reimbursement for eligible expenses.
+An HRA plan is an excellent way to provide health insurance benefits and allow employees to pay for a wide range of medical expenses not covered by insurance.

-Health reimbursement arrangements are notional arrangements; no funds are expensed until reimbursements are paid.
-Through health reimbursement arrangements, employers reimburse employees directly only after the employees incur approved medical expenses.
+Health Reimbursement Arrangements are notional arrangements; no funds are expensed until reimbursements are paid.
+Through HRAs, employers reimburse employees directly only after the employees incur approved medical expenses.

 Health Reimbursement Arrangement Eligible Expenses

-A health reimbursement arrangement may reimburse any expense considered to be a qualified medical expense under IRS Section 213 of the Code, including premiums for personal health insurance policies.
-Within IRS guidelines, employers may restrict the list of reimbursable expenses in any way they choose.
+A Health Reimbursement Arrangement may reimburse any expense considered to be a qualified medical expense under IRS Section 213 of the Internal Revenue Code, including premiums for personal health insurance policies.
+Within IRS guidelines, employers may restrict the list of reimbursable expenses in any way they choose for their HRA plan.

 Health Reimbursement Arrangement Administration Reporting Features